RetroDECK/ES-DE/THEMES-DEV.md

 ## Aspect ratios

 The aspect ratio support works almost identically to the variants and color schemes with the main difference that the available aspect ratios are hardcoded into ES-DE.
-The theme set can still decide which of the aspect ratios to support (or none at all in which case the theme aspect ratio is left undefined) but it can't create entirely new aspect ratio entries.
+The theme can still decide which of the aspect ratios to support (or none at all in which case the theme aspect ratio is left undefined) but it can't create entirely new aspect ratio entries.

-In the same manner as for the variants and color schemes, the aspect ratios that the theme set provides need to be declared in the `capabilities.xml` file that must be stored in the root of the theme set directory tree.
+In the same manner as for the variants and color schemes, the aspect ratios that the theme provides need to be declared in the `capabilities.xml` file that must be located in the root of the theme directory tree.
 How to setup this file is described in detailed later in this document.

 The `<aspectRatio>` tag pair can be placed directly inside the `<theme>` tags or inside the `<variants>` tags.